-- 9. Sight Distance.
+- 10. Sight Distance.
 The engineer did not analyze sight distance at the proposed intersections within the development.
-Given the terrain, sight distance is unlikely to be a problem and can be dealt with in subsequent proceeding. - 10.
+Given the terrain, sight distance is unlikely to be a problem and can be dealt with during design of the streets. - 11.
 Traffic Signal Warrants.
 The engineer conducted a preliminary traffic signal warrant analysis at several locations based on ODOT procedures.
 He concluded that traffic signal warrants were not met at any location.